Entitlement Framework

 Every post-primary school in Northern Ireland is a member of an Area Learning Community (ALC).
 ALCs provide a mechanism within which schools come together to plan the curriculum they offer on an area basis.

-There are currently 27 ALCs, which are commonly made up of between six and ten schools.
+There are currently 27 ALCs, which are commonly made up of between two to 15 schools and special schools.
 The Chair of each ALC, which can change annually, is one of the principals from a participating member school.

-The Entitlement Framework in special schools and learning support centres
+The Entitlement Framework in special schools and specialist provisions in mainstream schools learning support centres

-The focus is on schools providing relevant and achievable courses (or units) that offer recognisable and transferable progression for each individual learner.
-The project concluded that all special schools and LSCs should aim to identify learning programmes for their learners covering the three curriculum areas of literacy/numeracy, Learning for Life and Work and a vocationally related element.
-A short guidance document and associated case studies have been issued to all post-primary special schools and LSCs.
+All special schools and specialist provisions should aim to identify learning programmes for their learners covering the three curriculum areas of literacy/numeracy, Learning for Life and Work and a vocationally related element.

 Support for collaborative arrangements between schools, and/or between schools and FE colleges and other providers is provided through a programme co-ordinated on an area basis.
 Guidance circulars are issued on an annual basis setting out the implementation of the Entitlement Framework, including the financial support arrangements for schools.